anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Decision is a risk rooted in the courage of being free.
+Quote: Don't judge each day by the harvest you reap but by the seeds that you plant.

-By: Paul Tillich
+By: Robert Louis Stevenson